Stem Cell Signaling OA Knee Pain Overview

 William received pain relief from the hyaluronic acid injections for the next 6 months and was satisfied with this treatment.
 He then received the same injections again 6 months later and continued this protocol for the next 2 years with good relief.
 After this time, William began noticing that the hyaluronic acid treatments were not lasting 6 months as they were previously.
 His doctor now ordered an MRI of both his knees, which revealed osteoarthritis in both of his knees with the knee medial compartment being the most severe.
 His left and right MCL were also sprained.
 At this point, his doctor referred William to an orthopedic surgeon for a knee replacement evaluation.

 William was not open to surgery at this point in his life and began to explore non-surgical options.
 He ended up finding our clinic and we reviewed his treatment options.
-William decided that we wanted to try stem cell therapy and we moved forward.
-Williams right knee pain was a constant 6/10 pain on the visual analog scale, with 8/10 pain at its worst.
-We treated Williams right knee first with stem cells and platelet rich plasma.
-The treatment included intra-articular injections as well treatment on the MCL, LCL, pes anserinus, and quadriceps attachments.
-We completed 2 PRP follow up treatments as well at 1 month and 2 months after the stem cell treatment.
-3 months after the initial stem cell therapy treatment we re-evaluated Williams case.
+William decided that he wanted to try PRP with a regenerative allograft and we moved forward.
+William’s right knee pain was a constant 6/10 pain on the visual analog scale, with 8/10 pain at its worst.
+We treated William’s right knee first with an allograft in platelet rich plasma solution.
+The treatment included intra-articular injections as well treatment on the MCL, LCL, pes anserinus, and distal quadriceps tendon attachment.
+We completed 2 PRP follow up treatments as well at 1 month and 2 months after the signaling allograft treatment.
+3 months after the initial injection treatment we re-evaluated Williams case.
 His pain at this time was 0/10 on average in his right knee and 1/10 after a 3 mile walk.
+He was very satisfied with the outcome and we agreed no further injection treatment was needed at the time but we did work on establishing maintenance exercises and stretching that he could do at home for further prevention and longevity of the joint.

 Osteoarthritis is an extremely common condition impacting millions of Americans.
 The condition can cause pain in various joints, with the knee joint being the most common.
 Patients typically experience chronic dull and achy knee pain for many years as the condition slowly progresses.
 Standard medical care focuses on managing the disease progression through anti inflammatory medications, steroid injections, hyaluronic acid injections, and ultimately complete knee replacement surgery.
 Patients are often left to decide between living in chronic pain or undergoing a major surgery.
 This unfortunately, is not an attractive position to be in and leaves patients searching for alternatives.
-This is where regenerative medicine therapies such as stem cell injections and PRP come in.
+This is where regenerative medicine therapies such as alternatives to stem cell therapy, ECM, and PRP come in.
 This approach has revolutionized orthopedic medicine and has provided hope and most importantly results for thousands upon thousands of patients.
-Stem cell therapy focuses on regenerating the damaged cartilage in the joint and strengthening the tendons and ligaments of the knee joint.
+Regenerative injections focus on healing and improving the damaged cartilage in the joint and strengthening the tendons and ligaments of the knee joint.
 This delivers long lasting pain relief as the joint returns to a healthy and functional state.
-Patients are able to return to living the life they intended, pain free and strong.
+Patients are able to return to living the life they intended, pain free and strong in many cases.